Andy Williams (guitarist): Independent circuit (2015–2026)

-During the summer of 2015, he started working on the independent circuit, and made run-ins at Smash Wrestling where he chokeslammed Tarik, and at Progress Wrestling, where he powerbombed Jimmy Havoc through a table.
+During the summer of 2015, he started working on the independent circuit, and made run-ins at Smash Wrestling in Toronto where he chokeslammed Tarik, and at Progress Wrestling, where he powerbombed Jimmy Havoc through a table.
 His first tag match was on an Interspecies Wrestling Halloween show, partnering Wes in a dark match, and defeating Los Dumbfucks.
 In February 2016, he returned to Smash Wrestling, and had another confrontation with Tarik, who laid him out in the ring.
 His first singles match was confirmed the following month after the show, but at Any Given Sunday 4, he was defeated by Tarik.
 During the match, he tore his meniscus, which he had surgery for, before going on tour with Every Time I Die ten days later.

 In March 2017, Williams appeared at Joey Janela's Spring Break, successfully teaming with Penelope Ford in an intergender tag team match against Guilmette (under his Braxton Sutter ring name) and his wife Allie.
 Janela had suggested that Williams should wrestle either Nikolai Volkoff or Glacier at the event, but he declined, preferring the intergender matchup instead.
-September saw the beginning of Williams and Guilmette regularly teaming with each other, and in their first match at a Pro Wrestling Rampage event, they won the PWR Tag Team Championship, defeating the Upper Echelon (Colby Redd and P. B. Smooth).
+In September, Williams and Guilmette began regularly teaming with each other, and in their first match at a Pro Wrestling Rampage event, they won the PWR Tag Team Championship, defeating the Upper Echelon (Colby Redd and P. B. Smooth).
 However, this reign was short-lived, lasting 63 days.
 In their first defence of the title, Williams was absent and was replaced by JJ Rumham (as he was playing in Newcastle during the Low Teens tour); the pairing of Guilmette and Rumham were defeated by the Homewreckers (Anthony Gaines and Jet Rebel).
 Known as the Butcher and the Blade, Williams and Guilmette predominately wrestled in promotions across the Northeast, as well as in Ottawa, where Capital City Championship Combat (C4) is based.